 A critical method of obtaining sufficient data to make a determination of institutional and program quality and effectiveness is through interviewing many people with direct knowledge of the institution or program.
-The number of people who need to be interviewed from a particular program depends, in large part, on the PRF-Preliminary Report of Findings.
-If program assessment reviewers have found Program Review determined that the program continues to be is not aligned with significant parts of standards, or whole standards, despite resubmissions by the program, the accreditation administrator may add a member to the site visit team to focus exclusively on that program.
-In that event, it is important that a sufficient number of people from all the major constituencies related to that program (faculty and administration from the institution, candidates, cooperating master teachers and school administrators, graduates of the programs and their employers, and advisory groups to the programs) be interviewed carefully about their experiences with the institution and the program in relation to the standards.
+The number of people who need to be interviewed from a particular program depends, in large part, on the PRF.Preliminary Report of Findings.
+If program assessment reviewers have foundProgram Review determined that the program continues to beis not aligned with significant parts of standards, or whole standards, despite resubmissions by the program, the accreditation administrator may add a member to the site visit team to focus exclusively on that program.
+In that event, it is important that a sufficient number of people from all the major constituencies related to that program (faculty and administrators, graduates of the programs and their employers, and advisory groups to the programs) be interviewed carefully about their experiences with the institution and the program in relation to the standards.